nisaacdz/KwameAiInternChallenge/README.md

 The input folder may contain the files to be executed.

 The output folder contains all newly created files.

+The procedure folder may be ignored and only contains information that is no longer relevant

 ## Instructions for Use:
 - Open the index.js file and update the lawfileUrls variable with the relevant file urls.
 - Alternatively, move the test files to the input directory and update the lawfileUrls variable.
+- Navigate the terminal to src folder.
+- Run the command `node index.js`

 Overall, this project aims to efficiently extract information from PDFs and generate relevant metadata and files.
 The code is organized in a clear and concise manner, making it easy to navigate and understand.